chriseisbrown/tokenisation-poc/README.md

 # tokenisation-poc
-proof of concept sketches for tokenising data
+Proof of concept sketches for working on tokenising data